QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 str r1, [r0]
 ```

-You can add a one of these after ldr/str like `ldrb`.
+You can add one of these after ldr/str like `ldrb`.

 * `b`: load/store the first byte
 * `h`: load/store the first two bytes.